-“Within 24 hours, the physiological changes brought on by the burned skin become potentially lethal,” says Dr. Robert Schulz, co-founder and director of the Straub Burn Center.
+“Within 24 hours, the physiological changes brought on by the burned skin become potentially lethal,” says Dr. Robert Schulz, co-founder and director of the Straub Burn Unit.

 “The bacterial barrier and thermoregulation is lost, and toxic products from the burn lead to vascular changes that require very large amounts of IV fluid.
 If not provided, the blood pressure will drop to shock levels, and kidney function will be lost.
 At that point, recovery from the burn injury becomes much more difficult,” Schulz explains.

-“Before the Straub Burn Center was established, critical burn patients were transferred to the mainland, further delaying urgent treatment.”
+“Before the Straub Burn Unit was established, critical burn patients were transferred to the mainland, further delaying urgent treatment.”

-Key in keeping the Straub Burn Center operating for burn patients in Hawaii and the Pacific are community members and partners, such as the Honolulu Firefighters Foundation.
+Key in keeping the Straub Burn Unit operating for burn patients in Hawaii and the Pacific are community members and partners, such as the Honolulu Firefighters Foundation.

 Donations made over the years have assisted with facility upgrades and the purchase of specialized equipment, such as specialized beds, multimedia entertainment systems for inpatients and a new burn tub.